 a reliable chemical name conversion and mining engine

 ChemAxon offers a powerful naming engine that can convert chemical and biochemical structures and names in various formats bi-directionally.
 In addition to IUPAC and traditional name support, it also recognizes common names and CAS registry numbers.
-It can reference a local user customizable dictionary or a webservice to convert corporate IDs, or arbitrary texts to structures.
-Starting with version 5.12 it can also recognize Chinese names.Download in Marvin
+It can reference a local user customizable dictionary or a web service to convert corporate IDs, or arbitrary texts to structures.
+Chinese name to structure support was added since version 5.12; Japanese support is now available in version 6.3.

 Reliable chemical name conversion

-Name to Structure Conversion – IUPAC, common names, CAS
+Name to Structure Conversion – IUPAC, common names, CASSupported names:

 - Systematic names

 - Common names

 - CAS registry number (via a public webservice)